Documentation

 Using Custom Buttons

 Once a custom button has been configured, users will be able to use the custom button from the entity view it has been configured against.
-Visibility of the custom button will also depend on any conditions which may have been set when configuring the button.
+Visibility of the custom button will also depend on any conditions that may have been set when configuring the button.

 In This Document